pledbrook/lazybones/README.md

     lazybones create myTmpl my-app

 Note that when using the URL option, there is no need to specify a version.

-If a mapped template has the same name as a remote template, the mapped template will be used by `create`; essentially creating a simple override mechanism.
+You should also be aware that mappings take precedence, i.e. if a mapping has the same name as an existing template, the mapping is used.
+This essentially creates a simple override mechanism.

 There is just one more thing to say about the `create` command: by default it creates the specified directory and puts the initial project in there.
 If you